-Window type Description Compute window Defines a compute window, which enables a one-to-one transformation of input events to output events though the computational manipulation of the input event stream fields.
+Window type Description Source window Specifies a source window of a continuous query.
+All event streams must enter continuous queries by being published or injected into a source window.
+Event streams cannot be published or injected into any other window type.
+Compute window Defines a compute window, which enables a one-to-one transformation of input events to output events through the computational manipulation of the input event stream fields.
 You can use the compute window to project input fields from one event to a new event and to augment the new event with fields that result from a calculation.
-The set of key fields can be changed within the compute window, but this capability must be used with caution.
-When a key field change is made within the compute window, the new set of keys must be opcode-compatible with the set of keys from the input streams.
+The set of key fields can be changed within the compute window, but use this capability with caution.
+When you make a key field change within the compute window, the new set of keys must be opcodecompatible with the set of keys from the input streams.
 That is, Inserts, Updates, and Deletes for the input events' keys must be equivalent Inserts, Update, and Deletes for the new key set.
 Copy window Makes a copy of the parent window.
 Making a copy can be useful to set new event state retention policies.
 Retention policies can be set only in source and copy windows.
 You can set event state retention for a copy window only when the window is not specified to be Insert-only and when the window index is not set to pi_EMPTY .
 All subsequent sibling windows are affected by retention management.
 Events are deleted when they exceed the windows retention policy.
 The following figure depicts the application of a retention type on three copy windows that branch off the same source window.
 The time interval varies across the copy windows, but they all use sliding retention.
-Copy Window Sliding Retention 5 minutes Source Window Sliding Retention 10 minutes Copy Window Sliding Retention 15 minutes Aggregate window An aggregate window is similar to a compute window in that non-key fields are computed.
-An aggregate window uses the key field or fields for the group-by condition.
-All unique key field combinations form their own group within the aggregate window.
-All events with the same key combination are part of the same group.
-For more information, see Chapter 7, "Creating Aggregate Windows," on page 127.
-Counter window Enables you to see how many events are streaming through your model and the rate at which they are being processed.
-For more information, see Chapter 8, "Creating Counter Windows," on page 141.
-Filter window Specifies a window with a registered Boolean filter function or expression.
-This function or expression determines what input events are allowed into the filter window.
+Copy Window Sliding Retention 5 minutes Source Window Sliding Retention 10 minutes Copy Window Sliding Retention